David Divine: Legacy

-Divine wrote over 21 books.
+Divine wrote more than 21 books.
 His writing on defence issues was a notable influence on Wing Cmdr Hubert Allen's controversial books and articles on British airpower, especially Who Won the Battle of Britain and The Legacy of Lord Trenchard.
-Allen claimed that Divine was the 'notable exception' to the Fleet Street defence correspondents, who 'almost to a man' swallowed the notion of the V bomber's low-level capability.
+Allen claimed that Divine was the "notable exception" to the Fleet Street defence correspondents, who "almost to a man" swallowed the notion of the V bomber's low-level capability.
 He died on 30 April 1987 in the United Kingdom.